montimage-projects/behavioral-model/docs/simple_switch.md

 starts egress processing.
 The clock is the same as for `ingress_global_timestamp`.
 This field should only be read from the egress pipeline, but should not be written to.
+- `ingress_system_timestamp`: a timestamp, in microsecond since the Epoch, set when the packet arrives at the NIC which was assigned as an igress port.
 - `mcast_grp`: needed for the multicast feature.
 This field needs to be written in the ingress pipeline when you wish the packet to be multicast.
 A value of 0 means no multicast, and calling `mark_to_drop` will set the value to 0.